DSuveges/KindleReviews/README.md

 Then I used the `ReviewDownloader.py` script to download all the reviews.
 The process involved the following steps:

 1. The product names and links are stored in a dictionary.
-2. The program leaps through the dictionary, and downloads review pages (via **request** package).
+2. The program leaps through the dictionary, and downloads review pages (via the **request** package).
-3. html files are processed as xml structures (via **lxlm** package)
+3. html files are processed as xml structures (via the **lxlm** package)
 4. Fields are extracted with a series of xpath expressions.
 5. I was interested in the following fields of the reviews: date, rating, title, text.
-6. These fields had to be cleaned to prepare to analysis: date -> ISO 8601 format (**datetime** package), special UTF8 characters were removed from the text of the review
+6. These fields had to be cleaned to prepare for analysis: date -> ISO 8601 format (**datetime** package), special UTF8 characters were removed from the text of the review.
-7. cleaned values were saved in a .csv file
+7. Cleaned values were saved in a .csv file.
-6. The downloading process itself was really long (over hundred thousand reviwes on ten thousand pages), I had to make sure, once the program stops because of whatever reason, it can continue data collection upon restart.
-When a program starts, checks the number of lines of the saved cvs (**commands** package), that can be translated to the progression.
+6. The downloading process itself was really long (over hundred thousand reviwes on ten thousand pages), I had to make sure that if the program stops for whatever reason, it can continue data collection upon restart.
+When the program starts, it checks the number of lines of the saved cvs file (**commands** package), so it can calculate the last page it read and continue from there.

 ### Analysis - getting started

 The csv files are read by the `csv_process.py` script.
 Though the text of the reviews are also available to analyse, at this point I am only focusing on the date of the reviews and the pure ratings. <br />

-The script reads all the saved csv file then takes the date (as datetime object) and the rating value (as float) and builds a pandas dataframe object.
-Then the dataframes of each model is stored in a dictionary as a value. <br />
+The script reads all saved csv files then takes the date (as datetime object) and the rating value (as float) and builds a pandas dataframe object.
+Then the dataframe of each model is stored in a dictionary as a value. <br />

-The workflow of the subsequent scripts rely on the usage of a suitable IDE like [spyder](https://code.google.com/p/spyderlib/), as I the analyses are using the variables created by this script.
+The workflow of the subsequent scripts rely on the usage of a suitable IDE like [spyder](https://code.google.com/p/spyderlib/).

 ### Analysis - First steps

-At first I wanted to create a table to summarize the number of reviews and ratings of different e-book reader:
+At first, I wanted to create a table to summarize the number of reviews and ratings of different e-book readers:
 ```Python
 print "| Model  | Number of Ratings | Average ratings | First Rating |"
 print "|-------:|:-----------------:|:---------------:|:-------------|"